Larouex/AzureIoTCentral/Raspberry Pi Gateway and BLE/Module04/README.md

 # Raspberry Pi Gateway and Arduino Nano BLE Devices for Azure Iot Central
 ## Nano BLE Device Overview, Setup and Connecting

-Overview of the Arduino Nano BLE Device for our Gateway.
+Overview of the Arduino Nano BLE Device for our Gateway

 BLE DEVICE BOM
 -----------------------------------